 • Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%.
-NOTES TO THE FINANCIAL STATEMENTS June 30, 2019
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent.